 - The need for more diverse leadership that not only reflects communities served but also leads to higher-performing organizations

 In our first year, 13 students in Boston completed our Core Certificate Program, which was created to equip a diverse class of nonprofit and public sector executives and managers with resources, relationships, and skills to strengthen their organizations.
 In 2012, we launched the Community Fellows Program for early career leaders with a focus on advancing the connections, careers, and influence of rising Black, Indigenous, people of color (BIPOC) community and social change leaders.
-Now, we support, train and connect executives, managers, and emerging leaders through programs in nine locations across the country, train consultants and boards, and continue to launch programming in new regions.
+Now, we support, train, and connect executives, managers, and emerging leaders through programs in multiple locations across the country and continue to launch programming in new regions.
 All of our programs are grounded in the values and principles of community organizing and movement building, and are led and taught by practicing social impact leaders.

 Our Commitment to Diversity, Equity, Inclusion, and Belonging